garyilayev/dev-confessions/README.md

 Deployed with [Heroku](https://www.heroku.com) & [Netlify](https://www.netlify.com/).

-This project was created for educational purposes, List of applied tools in this project :
+This project was created for educational purposes, List of applied tools and concepts in this project :
 ```
 MVC Architecture
 Redux